 And, behold, I come quickly; and my reward is with me, to give every man according as his work shall be.
 (Revelation 22:12)

-The current teaching of "grace" often insists that once a person "accepts Christ" he will go to Heaven when he dies.
-He cannot possibly suffer any loss from sinful living, because he is "saved by grace."
+The current teaching of “grace” often insists that once a person “accepts Christ”, (1) he will go to Heaven when he dies, and (2) he cannot possibly suffer any loss from sinful living, because he is “saved by grace.”